 Storage

-Store: Store leftover vegan meatballs in an airtight container in the refrigerator for up to 5 days.
+Store: Keep leftovers in an airtight container in the refrigerator for up to 5 days.

-Reheat: Reheat in the air fryer, oven or on the stovetop until warmed through.
+Reheat: Warm in the air fryer, oven, or on the stovetop until heated through.

-Freeze: To freeze, allow the meatballs to cool completely, then transfer them (without sauce) to a freezer-safe container or bag.
-They’ll keep well for up to 3 months.
+Freeze: Let the meatballs cool completely, then freeze (without sauce) in a freezer-safe container for up to 3 months.

-To reheat, thaw overnight in the fridge.
-Warm in the air fryer for about 2-3 minute, or heat gently in a saucepan with your favorite sauce for 5–7 minutes until heated through.
+To Reheat from Frozen: Thaw overnight in the refrigerator, then warm in the air fryer for 2-3 minutes or heat in a saucepan with sauce until warmed through.

 Frequently Asked Questions